 Interested to see the kind of experiment we perform?
 See a movie on the bending test on YouTube.
-At 2 min into the video "improved technology for heat flux sensors" you can witness testing.
+At 02:00 min in the video "Improved technology for heat flux sensors", you can witness the testing.

 Sensitivity as a function of environment